 A systematic review of all clinical studies of medicinal herbs for Parkinson’s disease for their potential as a treatment found that there were as many as 59 different candidate plants that have been studied but only 64 studies total, meaning that most plants were only studied once.

 The review writers failed to find any single strong candidate for Parkinson’s treatment.
-However, this may be due to the fact that there have not been enough properly designed clinical trials that can produce statistically significant results.
+However, this may be due to the fact that there has not been enough properly designed clinical trials that can produce statistically significant results.

-Note that a large part of what is published about the usefulness of medicinal herbs for Parkinson’s disease is based on user testimonials and an understanding of the nutritional base of neurophysiology.
+Note that a large part of what is published about the use of medicinal herbs for Parkinson’s disease is based on user testimonials and an understanding of the nutritional base of neurophysiology.
 There is a marked lack of proper clinical study of these treatments with respect to Parkinson’s.

 It should be kept in mind that because clinical research on medicinal herbs for Parkinson’s disease is lacking, there are no reliable recommendations for the preparation and dosage of these plant extracts.
 A medical professional should be consulted.